 6. Select OK to apply changes.
 Then, reboot your PC.

 Internet Protocol version 6 or IPv6 is the most current edition of IP in computers.
-It’s basically a way to identify and locate computers connected to the Internet.
+It’s a way to identify and locate computers connected to the Internet.
 You may be familiar with the system as IP addresses which is essentially your device’s address on the internet.
-Most users have recommended disabling IPv6 in order to resolve the Windows error.
+Most users have recommended disabling IPv6 to resolve the Windows error.
 Follow the instructions below:

 1. Go to Control Panel by looking for it in the Search bar or at the Start menu.
 Go to Network and Sharing Center.